ronanfitz/dashboard-spa/README.md

 - the `dependencies` may need to be updated if your code has any other js libary dependencies. `css` dependencies will be handled on the receiving side.

+- run `echo package-lock=false > .npmrc`

+- run `npm install`

 - run `npm run build` which will generate the `lib` directory.

 - publish your npm package, run `npm publish`.

 - in the future to publish changes to the lib, run `npm version`.

+- In each of widget SPAs, you should replicate the state shape that is present in the dashboard SPA, in order to test it properly.
+This means a total refactor of your app in the way that it looks for state in the redux store.

 ## using a widget lib on the importing side (i.e. in the dashboard-spa).